bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 used by the `DATE` functions in RPN83P.
 If you already know most of this, you can skip this section and continue with the [DATE Menus](#date-menus).

-The `DATE` functions of the RPN83P uses the [Proleptic Gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) with the year restricted to `[1,9999]`.
+The `DATE` functions of the RPN83P use the [Proleptic Gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) with the year restricted to `[1,9999]`.
 The [UNIX time](https://en.wikipedia.org/wiki/Unix_time) (aka POSIX time) system is used